realswikarrr/Nep-Punks/README.md

 ### This Website Is Built Using React.js For The Frontend Part Of The Website

-### All The Content That You Are Seeing On The Demo Is Pulled From The Test API Given By Open Sea And The Third Web Integeration
+### All The Content That You Are Seeing On The Demo Is Pulled From The Test API Given By Open Sea And The Third Web Integeration Is Done For The NFTS ( Minted On The Third Web )